aral/ar.al-site/content/2019/08/26/introducing-small-technology-foundation/index.md

 ## There’s a Turkish saying that goes “from drops, are lakes formed…”

-After five years of working on this problem, I am more excited that ever with where we are and the progress we are making.
+After five years of working on this problem, I am more excited than ever with where we are and the progress we are making.
 I hope you will join us, as allies, on this journey and enable us to realise our dream of creating technology that works for people, not startups or enterprises; technology that protects human rights and democracy instead of eroding them.

 Visit [Small Technology Foundation](https://small-tech.org) today and [let us know](https://small-tech.org/contact-us) how you can help.